Skip to main content

 </template>

-The parse(data) method will reload data every time a change is made.
+The parse(data) method lets you reload data whenever changes are made.

-At this point, the Kanban component is good to go.
-Once the element is added to your page, it will initialize Kanban with your data.
-You can also add any configuration you need.
-To see all available properties, check the Kanban API docs.
+At this point, the Kanban component is set up and ready.
+Once you add it to the page, it initializes with your data.
+You can also pass in any extra configuration you need.
+To see all available properties, visit the Kanban API docs.

 Handling events